TOAST-DOCS/Contact-Center/en/online-contact-guide-service-management.md

 ![](http://static.toastoven.net/prod_contact_center/2.2.3-(3)_en.png)
 Fields are divided into **① Customer Field** and **① Agent Field**.
 Please select whether you want to manage before selecting field setting or field management.

-Depending on the type of service, customer and agent fields are used as follows:
+In Consultation Management service, customer and agent fields are used as follows:

-#### Consultation Management
--	Agent Field: fields that the agent enters directly about the ticket when processing ticket
+-	**Agent Field**: Fields which agent enters when processing ticket
--	Customer Field: fields shown to the customer in Help Center → Inquiry screen.
+-	**Customer Field** : Fields shown to the customer in Help Center → Inquiry screen.
 Implemented on Help Center Inquiry screen as set in field setting menu.

-#### Issue Management
--	Agent Field: fields entered directly by the agent of the Issue Management Type service for the ticket when processing the escalated ticket
--	Customer Field: fields entered and forwarded according to the specified category when a ticket is escalated

 #### Field Setting
 ![](http://static.toastoven.net/prod_contact_center/2.2.3-(4)_en.png)